Geng Xiaoshun

+On 10 September 2024, Chinese Football Association announced that Geng was banned from football-related activities for lifetime for involving in match-fixing.

 Club career

 In 2011, Geng Xiaoshun (Li Yang) started his professional footballer career with Shenzhen Ruby in the Chinese Super League.
 He would eventually make his league debut for Shenzhen on 10 April 2011 in a game against Shaanxi Chanba, coming on as a substitute for Janez Zavrl in the 46th minute.

 In March 2018, Geng transferred to China League Two side Jiangsu Yancheng Dingli.

 Career statistics

 Statistics accurate as of match played 31 December 2020.